Holomorphic curves in exploded manifolds: Kuranishi structure: Core families

-As $\mathcal O$ is open, our holomorphic curve $h$ must not be in $\mathcal O$.
-On the other hand, for all $\epsilon$, $h$ is in the closure of the subset of $\mathcal O$ where $r<\epsilon$.
-We shall achieve a contradiction by showing that this implies that $h$ and $f$ have the same smooth part, which implies that $h$ is actually in $\mathcal O$.
-This contradiction will take over two pages to achieve, so be patient.
+As $\mathcal O$ is open, our limiting holomorphic curve $h$ must not be in $\mathcal O$.
+On the other hand, for all $\epsilon$, the curve $h$ is in the closure of the substack of $\mathcal O$ where $r<\epsilon$.
+We shall achieve a contradiction by showing that this implies that $h$ and $f$ are topologically indistinguishable.